 To renew a license, applicants must submit an application for renewal (either online or via a paper application), pay the renewal fee, and meet the continuing education requirements for renewal.
 Continuing education hours must be completed during the renewal term of the license to be eligible (unless your license expired over 365 days ago - reinstatement requires either retesting or retaking all continuing education hours).
-Please see the "Continuing Education" link to the left for details on continuing education requirements.
-Allow up to 4 weeks for processing all applications.
+Please see the "Continuing Education" link for details on continuing education requirements.
+Allow 4 to 6 weeks for processing all applications.

 Reinstatement Requirements (License expired more than 1 year ago)

-After you have successfully completed your examination or continuing education, submit the application for renewal, along with the correct fee for each license you are reinstating.
-Please note the renewal application cannot be submitted online if your license has been lapsed for more than one year.
-No paper application fee will be charged.
+After you have successfully completed your examination OR continuing education, submit an application for renewal, along with the correct fee for each license you are reinstating.
+You may apply to renew online here: https://idph.iowa.gov/regulatory-programs/pmsb

 Combining Licenses into a Mechanical License

 For licensees that currently hold a HVAC/R and a hydronics license at the same level of master or journeyperson, you may elect to combine these licenses into a single mechanical license.
 Renewal fees will be assessed as a single license if converting to the mechanical license.
-PLEASE NOTE - If you are renewing into the new MECHANICAL license, you will have to submit that application BEFORE submitting a plumbing or specialty license in order to qualify for a multiple license discount.
-See Instructions Below.
+No fee is charged to combine licenses when it is done at renewal.
+PLEASE NOTE - If you are renewing into the new MECHANICAL license, there are special instructions when doing this via the public portal.
+In the instructions for individual renewals, see the section marked 'Combine to Mechanical."

-- Paper applications must be submitted with a $25.00 processing fee.
-The paper application fee is waived if your license expired more than one year ago.
+- Paper applications must be submitted with a $25 processing fee.

-- Late renewal may be subject to an additional late penalty fee.
-If you submit your application more than 30 days late, but less than one year late, include an additional $60 late penalty fee for each trade discipline license being renewed late.
+- Late renewal is subject to an additional late penalty fee.
+If you submit your renewal application more than one month late, but less than two months late, include an additional $60 late penalty fee for each trade discipline license being renewed late.
+If you submit your application more than two months late, but less than one year late, include an additional $100 late penalty fee for each trade discipline license being renewed late.